noahwagner04/C_List/README.md

 A liblist.a file will be generated in the build directory.
 ### How to use
 #### Instantiating
 There are four default list types that are declared in list.h: ListInt, ListChar, ListDouble, and ListFloat.
-Use the list(type) maro in a typedef if you want to create your own list types.
+Use the list(type) macro in a typedef if you want to create your own list types.
 ```c
 struct point {
 	int x,y;